-Designed to be flexible with your work schedule and busy lifestyle, the RN to BSN Online Degree Completion Option can be pursued by following a full- or part-time plan of study, outlined below.
+Designed to be flexible with your work schedule and busy lifestyle, the RN to BSN Online Degree Completion Option can be pursued by following a full- or part-time plan of study.
+With the exception of NURS-B331 which must be taken first and NURS-R470 which must be taken last, courses may be taken in any order.
+Below are examples of plans of study which the School of Nursing recommends for the full-time and part-time options.
 To obtain a program planning sheet tailored to your educational goals, first be admitted to IUFW then email an IUSON Fort Wayne Academic Advisor at fwnuradv@iu.edu.